 KPO4 Understand and respond to the customer experience Target 4.1 Minimum overall average satisfaction rating of 7.5 out of 10.
-Our Performance: Pye Tait Consulting was commissioned to undertake the 2019 national customer satisfaction survey.
-For this survey, the overall satisfaction with our service was given a rating of 5.4 out of 10.
-Commentary: The 2019 customer satisfaction rating represents a 2.1 point increase over our 2017 results.
-Whilst this reflects a number of the service improvements introduced by the service aimed at improving customer satisfaction we are not complacent.
-The results of the 2018 & 19 surveys together with feedback from our local engagement activities will be collated, analysed and the findings used to identify further service improvements aimed at improving the customer experience.
+Our Performance: Pye Tait Consulting was commissioned to undertake the 2020 national customer satisfaction survey.
+For this survey, the overall satisfaction with our service was given a rating of 6.2 out of 10.
+Commentary: The 2020 customer satisfaction rating represents a 0.8 point increase over our 2019 results and is the third annual increase in a row demonstrating an upward trend in customer satisfaction.
+Whilst this reflects a number of the service improvements introduced by the service aimed at improving customer satisfaction, we are not complacent.
+The results of the 2020 survey together with feedback from our local engagement activities will be collated, analysed and the findings used to identify further service improvements aimed at improving the customer experience.